Tool to make probabilities on picking/drawing objects (balls, beads, cards, etc.) in a box (bag, drawer, deck, etc.) with and without replacement.

 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-In combinatorics, random draws make it possible to evaluate the statistical probabilities of selecting a subset of objects (marbles, cards, etc.) from a total set.
+In combinatorics, random draws are used to study the probabilities of selecting a subset of objects, such as marbles or cards, from a larger set.

 For a set of $ N $ objects among which $ m $ are different (distinguishable).
 The probability of drawing a total of $ n $ objects and that among these $ n $ objects there are $ k $ objects that are part of the $ m $ different ones, is given by a hypergeometric distribution: $$ p(X=k)=\frac{C_{m}^kC_{N-m}^{n-k}}{C_N^n} = \frac{ \binom{m}{k} \binom{N-m}{n-k} }{ \binom{N}{n} } $$